arabello/edm/README.md

 PullResource = Record<Path, SpotifyURL | NonEmptyArray<SpotifyURL> | PullResource>
 ```

-so each key in the YAML file is a path and the value is a Spotify URL, a list of Spotify URLS or itself.
+so each key in the YAML file is a path while the value is a Spotify URL, a list of Spotify URLS or itself.

 ### Paths

-You can specifiy absolute paths as top-level keys:
+You can specify absolute paths as top-level keys

 ```yaml
 /Users/pelle/Music/: